Low camp to Sidhing or Pokhara?

 If you are looking for a short trek with epic views and great diversity do give the Mardi Himal trek a look.

 Here’s my free online trekking guide to Mardi Himal.
-As always, if you’d like to know my guides details then you can contact me or better yet get my guidebook below which has his and many more details in it.
+As always, if you’d like to know my guides details then you can contact me however it would be better if you opted for my find a trekking guide service or if you’d like to get your own guide then my guidebook below which has his and many more details in it.

 If you just arrived at this page then here is the full list of the Mardi Himal Base Camp Trek details: